gaehlerm/SoftwareEngineering/README.md

 This means that worker classes are the only classes that do really complicated things that have to be hidden from the other programmers or users.
 At the same time, worker classes are extremely dangerous.
 You can easily hide too much complexity within a single worker class, such that no one will ever be able to understand it.
 You have to make absolutely sure that your worker classes are small and well tested.
 In fact, a worker class isn’t that different from a function where the function arguments correspond to the member variables.
 Therefore a worker class shouldn’t have more than 3 member variables and about 100 lines of code, depending on the number of member variables and the general complexity.
 Consider also using functions instead of a worker class.
 Functions have to explicitly pass around the variables which might make the code easier to understand.

-### Abstract Base Class
+### Pure Abstract Base Class

-The abstract base class has a different name in every programming language.
-In C++ it's called pure abstract class, in Java it's called an interface.
-This class type defines only the interface (shape) of a class, not its actual implementation.
+The pure abstract base class has a different name in every programming language.
+In Java it's called an interface.
+This class type defines only the interface (shape) of a class.
+It doesn't contain an actual implementation.
 It contains only public method declarations and no variables.
+Variables are a hidden detail that should not be defined in an interface.
 One has to write classes that inherit from this abstract base class to implement it.
 In python and other dynamically typed languages you don’t need any interfaces, but it makes the code easier to understand.
 In C++ and Java, it is very important to use interfaces in order to break the code into pieces, to reduce compile time and allow run time polymorphism.

 In python a class has to inherit from `ABC` in order to be an abstract base class.